Confraternity of Our Lady of Fatima: July Q&A Session with Bishop Schneider

 In nomine Patris, et Filii, et Spiritus Sancti.
 Amen

-Thank you, Your Excellency.
-Just before we get started, I have a few announcements that I would like to give.
+Christopher Wendt: Thank you, Your Excellency.
+Just before we get started, I have a few announcements that I would like to make.
 We have some great news.
-First off, we have traditional Latin Mass communities in Dubuque, Iowa and in Platteville, Wisconsin, I greet all of you.
+First off, we have traditional Latin Mass communities in Dubuque, Iowa, and in Platteville, Wisconsin.
+I greet all of you.
 I’m very excited.
-You’re going to start your consecration tonight and will end on August the 15th.
-There are over 100 of you and I’m so excited about the energy there.
+You’re going to start your consecration tonight and will end on August 15th.
+There are over 100 of you, and I’m so excited about the energy there.

 They’ve got huge plans: they’re putting the prayers of consecration every night on the Catholic radio station, and they bought so many consecration books that Tan Publishing does not have enough supply anymore.
 I just want to acknowledge and pray for them.
 We will be doing the consecration together.

 One final announcement is that you’ve got to get this book.
-His Excellency has just came out with another book called “The springtime that never came.”
-I’m still on page 60 and I know Dr. Sirilla has already read the whole thing and has done some interviews with Eric Sammons in crisis.
+His Excellency has just come out with another book called “The Springtime That Never Came.”
+I’m still on page 60, and I know Dr. Sirilla has already read the whole thing and has done some interviews with Eric Sammons in crisis.

-And without further ado, I’m will turn it over to Dr. Michael Sirilla from Franciscan University to ask His Excellency these curated questions that we have.
+And without further ado, I will turn it over to Dr. Michael Sirilla from Franciscan University to ask His Excellency these curated questions that we have.

 Dr. Michael Sirilla: